Al Schacht

-Alexander Schacht (November 11, 1892 – July 14, 1984) was an American professional baseball player, coach, and, later, restaurateur.
-Schacht was a pitcher in the major leagues from 1919 to 1921 for the Washington Senators.
+Alexander Schacht (November 11, 1892 – July 14, 1984) was an American professional baseball player, coach, clown, and, later, restaurateur.
+Schacht was a pitcher for the Washington Senators in the American League from 1919 to 1921.

 Early life

-Schacht was born in New York City, New York, where he attended the High School of Commerce.
+Schacht was born in New York City, where he attended the High School of Commerce.

-Baseball career
+Pitcher, coach, and "clown"

-Although he compiled a 14–10 won/loss mark (with a 4.48 earned run average) in his three-year MLB pitching career and was highly regarded as a third-base coach, Schacht's ability to mimic other players from the coaching lines, and his comedy routines with fellow Washington coach Nick Altrock, earned him the nickname of "The Clown Prince of Baseball".
+Although he compiled a 14–10 won/loss mark (with a 4.48 earned run average) in his three-year MLB pitching career and was highly regarded as a third-base coach, Schacht's ability to mimic other players from the coaching lines, and his comedy routines with fellow Washington coach Nick Altrock, earned him the nickname "The Clown Prince of Baseball" (a sobriquet later given to fellow ballplayer-turned-entertainer Max Patkin).
 Ironically, at the height of their collaboration, Schacht and Altrock developed a deep personal animosity and stopped speaking to each other off the field.
 During their famous comic re-enactments of the Dempsey–Tunney championship boxing match, many speculated that they pulled no punches as they rained blows on each other.

 After 11 seasons (1924–34) as a Senator coach, Schacht broke up his act with Altrock to follow Washington manager Joe Cronin to the Boston Red Sox, where Schacht coached at third base in 1935–36.
-He then focused on a solo career as a baseball entertainer.
+He then focused on a solo career as a baseball clown and entertainer.